 - BDR vs. CASB: CASBs govern cloud access, but not the real-time interactions inside SaaS apps.

-- BDR vs. RBI: RBI isolates browsing sessions but impacts performance; BDR protects natively.
+- BDR vs. RBI: RBI isolates browsing sessions but impacts performance; BDR protects natively within an existing web browser.

-- Educate users on in-browser warnings and interventions.
+- Educate Users: Teach users how in-browser prompts and warnings work.

 What is Browser Detection & Response?